Giving to the College of Education and Public Service

 The research institutes contain centers that target specific urban challenges.
 The College is seeking an endowment to support these research institutes.
 Through its institutes, the College provides continuing professional education, leadership training, and a universally accessible database of best practices, helping address the challenges faced by urban regions nationally and worldwide.
 These challenges include dramatic shifts in populations, severe housing decline, loss of family structure, fractured leadership, and schools that fail to meet the basic educational needs of children.

-Among the projects currently being carried out by the institutes are The School/Community Collaborative, bringing together University faculty and students with inner city teachers and high-risk children to improve the educational preparation of our future teachers while positively impacting children and schools; and the Urban Redevelopment Studio which tests and implements innovative strategies in the areas of urban planning, neighborhood renewal, and community development.
+Among the projects currently being carried out by the institutes is The School/Community Collaborative, bringing together University faculty and students with inner city teachers and high-risk children to improve the educational preparation of our future teachers while positively impacting children and schools.

 Benefits of the Research Institutes

-Tracking mosquitoes to manage West Nile Virus; establishing a comprehensive neighborhood information system to assist local foundations in decisions about neighborhood investment; providing county government with the tools to strategically manage change; introducing primary school students and teachers to best practices for raising math and reading levels among central city children; identifying and preparing future school administrators for the challenges of educational leadership; producing case studies of ethical dilemmas faced by public service practitioners for use in training in-service and pre-service teachers, city administrators, and clinicians - these are among some of the research and service projects that teams of interdisciplinary faculty are conducting in the College of Education and Public Service through its research institutes.
+Introducing primary school students and teachers to best practices for raising math and reading levels among central city children; identifying and preparing future school administrators for the challenges of educational leadership - these are among some of the research and service projects that teams of interdisciplinary faculty are conducting in the College of Education and Public Service through its research institutes.

 These research institutes are meeting the challenge proposed by Neal Pierce and Charles Johnson in their 1997 Call to Action to develop